President Glassner comments in national media on college choice, new Obama college plan

 August 23, 2013

 School ranking and a comfortable environment are two of the top reasons that students pick colleges to attend.
-But neither of these reasons holds up to scrutiny, said President Barry Glassner and Northwestern University President Morton Shapiro in a commentary published today in the Los Angeles Times.
+But neither of these reasons holds up to scrutiny, said President Barry Glassner and Northwestern University President Morton Schapiro in a commentary published today in the Los Angeles Times.

 Also today, Glassner and Schapiro appear with five other experts in Chronicle of Higher Education coverage of reactions to President Obama’s newly announced plans to contain college costs.